US immigration judge grants asylum to Singapore teen blogger

-A teenage blogger from Singapore whose online posts blasting his government landed in him jail was granted asylum to remain in the United States, an immigration judge in Chicago ruled Friday.
+A blogger from Singapore who was jailed for his online posts blasting his government was granted asylum to remain in the United States, an immigration judge ruled.

-Amos Yee has been detained by federal immigration authorities since December when he was taken into custody at Chicago's O'Hare International Airport.
-Attorneys said the 18-year-old could be released from a Wisconsin detention center as early as Monday.
+Amos Yee, 18, has been detained by federal immigration authorities since December when he was taken into custody at Chicago's O'Hare International Airport.
+Attorneys said he could be released from a Wisconsin detention center as early as Monday.

 "Yee has met his burden of showing that he suffered past persecution on account of his political opinion and has a well-founded fear of future persecution in Singapore," Cole wrote.

 Such open criticism of political leaders is discouraged in Singapore.
-The case, which raised questions about free speech and censorship, has been closely watched abroad.
+The case raised questions about free speech and censorship and has been closely watched abroad.

 Cole said testimony during Yee's hearing showed that while the Singapore government's stated reason for punishing him involved religion, "its real purpose was to stifle Yee's political speech."
 He said Yee's prison sentence was "unusually long and harsh" especially for his age.